Charlie Chan in Shanghai: Plot

 Charlie Chan arrives in Shanghai at the behest of the U.S. government to help stop an opium smuggling ring.
 He receives a warning aboard ship not to stop in Shanghai.
 He is met by his Number One Son, Lee Chan, as well as Philip Nash and his fiancée, Diana Woodland.
-Charlie is the guest of honor at a banquet held that evening, hosted by Sir Stanley Woodland (David Torrence in an uncredited role).
+Charlie is the guest of honor at a banquet held that evening, hosted by Sir Stanley Woodland.
 When Sir Stanley opens a box to give a handwritten scroll to Charlie, he is shot and killed by a gun inside the booby-trapped box.
 Charlie meets with Colonel Watkins, the commissioner of police, and agrees to investigate the crime.
-The next day, American FBI man James Andrews arrives in Shanghai, accompanied by his valet, Forrest (Gladden James in an uncredited role).
+The next day, American FBI man James Andrews arrives in Shanghai, accompanied by his valet, Forrest.
 That night, an assassin shoots what seems to be a sleeping Charlie Chan in bed.
 But Charlie, suspecting another attempt on his life, rigged a dummy and escaped death.

 Watkins, Nash, and Woodland try to meet with Andrews.
 Nash sneaks off and goes through Andrews' briefcase, suitcase, and other papers.
 Charlie arrives, and while he is speaking with Andrews is nearly shot.
 Charlie and Andrews managed to retrieve the gun, but the assassin escaped.
 A fingerprint on the gun reveals that Nash is the likely suspect, and he is arrested.
 A letter Nash had stolen from Andrews' things seem innocuous, but Charlie takes it as evidence.
 Charlie returns to his hotel and meets with Lee.
 They receive a note from Col. Watkins asking them to come to an office downtown.
 They check with police headquarters, which assures them the note is genuine.
 Charlie goes, but Lee realizes the note is fake when Col. Watkins calls soon thereafter.
-Charlie is kidnapped and taken into a room to meet with a mysterious Russian (Ivan Marloff).
+Charlie is kidnapped and taken into a room to meet with a mysterious Russian.
 Lee tries to save his father, but is caught.
 The two bluff their way out of danger, and after a brief fight manage to escape.